ubc-willamette-lcm-team/WVSInjunctionAnalysis.io/README.md

-See the HTML link on the right panel to view the rendered HTML timeline.
+See the HTML link on the right panel under "About" to view the rendered HTML timeline.